 - ACTIVATE THE THROTTLE CON-TROL LEVER SEVERAL TIMES to check that it operates easily and smoothly.
-The throttle control lever must return to idle position when released. - Check that the skis and the track are not frozen to the ground or snow surface and that steering operates freely. - Activate the brake control level and make sure the brake fully applies before the brake control lever touches the handlebar grip. - Check injection oil level. - Check fuel level. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles.
+The throttle control lever must return to idle position when released. - Check that the skis and the track are not frozen to the ground or snow surface and that steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip. - · Check injection oil level. - Liquid cooled model: Check coolant level.
+Liquid should be 25 mm (1 in.) below filler neck.
+If additional coolant is necessary or if entire system has to be refilled, use a solution of 3 parts of anti-freeze for 2 parts of water (60% anti-freeze, 40% water).
+See cooling system in storage.